aaranyue/quarTeT/README.md

 - [TeloExplorer](#TeloExplorer): telomere identification
 - [CentroMiner](#CentroMiner): centromere candidate prediction

+## Version Change log
+1.0.2 Fix a bug in TeloExplorer that when more than one possible telomere-like repeats are found, it will be considered as no telomere-like repeat found.

+1.0.1 Fix a bug in CentroMiner that when no centromere-like region is found on a chromosome, genome overview plotting will unexceptly exit.

+1.0.0 Initial release

 ## Getting Started
 ### Use quarTeT on Web
 quarTeT can be easily accessed on [our web server](http://www.atcgn.com:8080/quarTeT/home.html).